 Soweto Bicycle Tours

-TThe owner of the tour company, known simply as Lebo, first plunged into tourism in the early 2000s when he was selling craft at the Hector Pieterson memorial in Soweto.
-He then started inviting some of the travellers he met to his home to experience another side of Soweto outside of viewing Soweto from a bus-window and that’s how the little house he grew up in became the Soweto Backpackers.
+TThe owner of the tour company, known simply as Lebo, first plunged into tourism in the early 2000s when he was selling crafts at the Hector Pieterson Memorial in Soweto.
+He then started inviting some of the travellers he met to his home to experience another side of Soweto, outside of viewing the area from a bus window, and that’s how the little house he grew up in became the Soweto Backpackers.

 Soweto Bicycle Tours, a home-grown initiative of Soweto Backpackers, will take you on a ground-level tour of an iconic area of Johannesburg, a place Nelson Mandela once called home.

 Cycle through historical landmarks of the 1976 student uprisings and visit the memorial site of Hector Pieterson.
-You will also cycle down Vilakazi Street where Nelson Mandela used to live and where Bishop Desmond Tutu has his home.
+You will also cycle down Vilakazi Street where Nelson Mandela used to live and where Archbishop Desmond Tutu has a home.

-TThroughout the tour you will also get an opportunity to have a ‘taste of Soweto’ by stopping at different food stalls and a shebeen (pub) along the route tasting popular township snacks, food and drinks.
+TThroughout the tour you will also get an opportunity to have a "taste of Soweto" by stopping at different food stalls and a shebeen (pub) along the route, enjoying popular township snacks, food and drinks.
 The tour will end with traditional beer tasting along with storytelling on African customs and traditions.

 Not too keen on cycling?
-You have the option of a walking or tuk-tuk tour.
+You have the option of a walking or tuk-tuk tour as well.